Skip to content

 Next-Generation Transition Roadmap: Preparing the Next Leader

 The next generation family business transition is inheriting more complexity, more regulatory burden, and more tax exposure than any generation before.
-Canada's $1 trillion wealth transfer isn't just a financial event — it's a leadership transition at scale.
-And most of the next-generation leaders stepping into these roles aren't ready.
+Canada's $1 trillion wealth transfer is a leadership transition at scale, not just a financial event.
+Most of the next-generation leaders stepping into these roles aren't ready.
 Not because they lack intelligence or ambition, but because nobody built them a roadmap.

 The typical approach to next-generation development is apprenticeship by osmosis: work in the business, watch the founder, absorb the culture, eventually take over.
 This worked when businesses were simpler and markets were slower.
 It doesn't work anymore.
 A next gen family business leader in 2026 needs to navigate digital transformation, ESG expectations, the 66.67% capital gains inclusion rate, and a workforce that won't tolerate the management practices of 1995.

-The generational transition failure rate — 70% don't survive to the second generation — isn't about bad successors.
-It's about bad transition design.
+The generational transition failure rate (70% don't survive to the second generation) reflects bad transition design, not bad successors.

 The Three-Phase Readiness Model